SimpleITK/SimpleITK/Documentation/docs/source/fundamentalConcepts.rst

 ++++++++++

 SimpleITK supports two types of spatial transforms, ones with a global (unbounded) spatial domain and ones with a bounded spatial domain.
+Points in SimpleITK are mapped by the transform using the `TransformPoint` method.

 All global domain transforms are of the form: